wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SMS Marketing, Text message marketing and text message service through TXTImpact.com plugin allows to collect mobile numbers from blog or website and send text message and receive text replies from wordpress blogs.
+SMS Marketing, Text message marketing and text message service for business through TXTImpact.com plugin allows to collect mobile numbers from blog or website and send text message and receive text replies from wordpress blogs.

 == Description ==

 <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> and <a href="http://www.txtimpact.com/smstext-autoresponder/">Text message marketing </a> plugin through TXTImpact.com allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact.com sms marketing and text message marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
-You can also send them text messages from admin panel whenever you like.
+You can send text messages to optin mobile list from wordpress admin panel as required.

 <b>More Information</b>

 Visit the <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> for more information.

-TXTImpact also offers <a href="http://www.txtimpact.com/email2sms/">email to text message service </a> allows business to send text message from email.
+TXTImpact also offers <a href="http://www.txtimpact.com/email2sms/">email to text message service </a> allows business to send text message from outlook, and any email client.

 == Installation ==